Getting Started

 terminal

-You should see a status report showing your storage path, memory count, FAISS index health, and available tools (49 total).
+You should see a status report showing your storage path, memory count, FAISS index health, and platform info.

 Next Steps